gbif/jekyll-hp-base-theme/_includes/privacyTemplate.md

 You can also prevent the storage of cookies with a corresponding setting in your browser software.
 If you prevent the storage of cookies, we wish to point out that you may not be able to fully use this website.
 You can also delete cookies which have been set in your browser.
 Please visit the website of your browser provider to find information on blocking and deleting cookies.

-You can also prevent the collection of the data produced by the cookie that relates to your use of the website (incl. your IP address) with regard to Google as well as the processing of these data by Google by downloading and installing the browser add-on available at the following link: [https://tools.google.com/dlpage/gaoptout](https://tools.google.com/dlpage/gaoptout).
+You can also prevent the collection of the data produced by the cookie that relates to your use of the website (including your IP address) with regard to Google as well as the processing of these data by Google by downloading and installing the browser add-on available at the following link: [https://tools.google.com/dlpage/gaoptout](https://tools.google.com/dlpage/gaoptout).

 The lifetime of cookies may vary.
 We use session cookies which are deleted at the end of a session when you close your browser.
-We also use persistent cookies which will remain on your device until the expiry of a predefined validity period or until you choose to delete it yourself.
+We also use persistent cookies which will remain on your device until the expiry of a predefined validity period or until you choose to delete them yourself.

 #### 4.3 Detailed information on the cookies and similar technologies used on this website